Understanding USDA Construction Loans

 How Do USDA Construction Loans Work?

 Most often, construction loans require that borrowers take out two separate loans.
-First, they may borrow a construction loan to finance the build.
+First, they may take out a construction loan to finance the build.
 Once the construction is complete, they would close on their mortgage.

 The construction loan covers expenses such as: